 The statutory financial statements have been prepared in conformity with the statutory accounting practices of the National Association of Insurance Commissioners (NAIC) and the accounting practices prescribed or permitted by the Commonwealth of Massachusetts Division of Insurance (the Division).

-Statutory accounting practices are different in some respects from financial statements prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+Statutory accounting practices are different in some respects from financial statements prepared in accordance with U.S. GAAP.
 The more significant differences between statutory accounting practices and U.S. GAAP are as follows:

 Invested assets